What is Fiscal Period?

 In Plain English

-Most people think of the year as ending on December 31.
-But public companies have the flexibility to define their own fiscal year — the 12-month accounting period that determines when they close their books and file their reports.
-Many companies align to the calendar year, but a surprising number don't.
+Most people think the year ends on December 31.
+But public companies can define their own fiscal year, the 12-month accounting period that determines when they close their books and file their reports.
+Many companies align to the calendar year, but many don't.

 Apple's fiscal year ends in September.
 Walmart's fiscal year ends in January.
 Microsoft's ends in June.
-This creates an important complication when analyzing companies across industries: a "Q3 2024" report from Apple covers April-June 2024, while "Q3 2024" from a December-fiscal-year company covers July-September 2024.
-They're the same label but different calendar periods.
+This creates a real problem when analyzing companies across industries: a "Q3 2024" report from Apple covers April-June 2024, while "Q3 2024" from a December-fiscal-year company covers July-September 2024.
+Same name, different actual periods.

-The mismatch matters for several reasons.
-If you're analyzing supply chain dynamics across the semiconductor industry, you need to be careful about comparing Apple's fiscal Q3 (April-June) to Intel's fiscal Q3 (July-September) — they're looking at different parts of the economic cycle.
-For companies in the same supply chain, fiscal period alignment reveals whether reported results are contemporaneous or lagged.
+This mismatch matters.
+If you're analyzing supply chain dynamics across the semiconductor industry, comparing Apple's fiscal Q3 (April-June) to Intel's fiscal Q3 (July-September) means you need to be careful, they cover different calendar periods.
+For companies in the same supply chain, fiscal period alignment shows you whether results come from the same real moment in time or are lagged.

-For AI systems and databases, the fiscal period is also the natural primary key for time-series financial data.
-"AAPL 2024-Q4" uniquely identifies Apple's fourth fiscal quarter of fiscal year 2024 (which corresponds to July-September 2024 on the calendar).
-This is the identifier VectorFin uses throughout its system — every earnings call embedding, every signal tied to a quarterly period, is indexed by this (ticker, fiscal_period) key.
+For databases, the fiscal period is the natural primary key for time-series financial data.
+"AAPL 2024-Q4" uniquely identifies Apple's fourth fiscal quarter of fiscal year 2024 (July-September 2024 on the calendar).
+Throughout VectorFin's system, every earnings call embedding and every signal tied to a quarterly period is indexed by the (ticker, fiscal_period) key.

 Companies are required to disclose their fiscal year end in their SEC filings.
 Calendar-year companies (FYE December 31) typically have their Q4 earnings calls in January-February of the following calendar year.